 8. Frequently format your SD and Compact flash cards, this will help them not develop any odd glitches along the way and make them last longer.

 Food photography for Instagram & social media

 9. Authenticity isn't a strategy for social media.
 There are folks killing it by focusing on all sorts of things.
 Symmetrybreakfast has all perfectly symmetrical images while Higuccini has a mish mash of compositions.
 Bromabakery has predominately light and bright images while stemsandforks goes dark.
 Realandvibrant posts all healthy meals while cheatdayeats posts cheese pulls and desserts all the time.

-10. Consistency on Instagram works better than anything else.
+10. Consistency on Instagram works better than anything else with a few exceptions.
 When I worked as a Digital Media Manager at a restaurant group, I increased social media followers by 100% for 8 restaurants within 6 months.
 3 of the restaurant accounts were in the top 10 most popular restaurant account in Chicago (I was a fiend for data so I tracked the top 100 restaurants in the city).
 Once I set a strategy for each account, I basically did the same thing on loop each week (a mix of food, back story and staff feature most of the time).

 11. Don’t ignore food trends but not every hashtag food holiday needs a parade.

 Your food should look one step away from eating it — that means caps off bottles, straws in drinks, removed from any packaging, etc. You want someone to picture themselves in that moment.
 It has to feel REAL.